adithyaov/haskell-parser-benchmarks/README.md

 _Attoparsec_ and _Megaparsec_ benefit greatly from the `Strict` GHC extension, as they run twice as fast.
 The handwritten parser performs best with `StrictData`.
-All implementations suffer from atleast a 2x slowdown when compiled with `-threaded` and run with `+RTS -N`.
+All implementations suffer from at least a 2x slowdown when compiled with `-threaded` and run with `+RTS -N`.